vladzz/iPhone-AR-Toolkit/README.markdown

 ## Current Status ##

-* The AR kit is using new features available to use via iOS4 to make it a better project This includes the following:
+* The AR kit is targeting the iOS5 SDK.
+New features of the SDK include the following:
 * Using the AVFoundation instead of the UIViewImagePickerControler.
-* No longer a ModalViewController but instead can be loaded into a view.
+* AR View is no longer a ModalViewController but now loaded into a view.
-* Launches from a different view, and items are not clickable and will display their own View Controller with information.
+* Launches from a different view, and items are now clickable and will display their own View Controller.
 * Improved perfomance.
-*
+* Many memory leaks seem to have been found.
+If you see any please create an issue and I'll take a look.

 ## Current Issues ##
-Still having issues with some minor memory leaks.
-Looking into what we need to do to fix this.
-If anyone sees a memory leak, please let me know where and I'll take a look and fix it ASAP.
+Removed the stacking feature that was added last month.
+It was not fully baked and was causing more problems than it was solving.

 ## Blog for Project ##